Driver Licenses & ID Cards

 REAL ID Act – Frequently Asked Questions

 REAL ID is a nationwide effort to improve the integrity and security of State-issued driver licenses and ID cards, which in turn will help fight terrorism and reduce identity fraud.

 Yes, Florida began issuing REAL ID licenses and ID cards on January 4, 2010.

-You will need to bring one of the following primary documents to establish your identity, proof of legal residence and date of birth: For a detailed list of required items, click here.
+You will need to bring one of the following primary documents to establish your identity, proof of legal residence and date of birth: For a detailed list of required items, Visit our What to Bring page.

 For U.S. Citizens: